 The sun is a perfect example of radiant heat.
 As the sun radiates its energy towards the earth, the radiant energy is absorbed by the earth and is released as heat.
 The feeling of warm you get on a hot summer’s day comes from the radiant heat on your body from the sun having a higher temperature than your own internal temperature.

 Popular residential radiant home heating system include: in-floor heating, wall heaters and ceiling heaters for garages and workshops.

 Radiant heating systems function in a very different manner than traditional forced air heating systems.
 In contrast to a forced air heater that keep indoor spaces warm by blowing heating air around, radiant heaters generate heat internally and then radiate the heat to nearby objects.

 People and objects in the heated area feel the warming effect much sooner than with a conventional heating system that operate from a centrally located main unit and a series of ducts and air vents.
 Radiant heat eliminates the inefficient heat loss created by rising heat, as warmth is not distributed through the air.
 These systems are allergy-friendly, while forced air pushes allergens throughout the house.
 There are many ways to heat your home with a radiant heat source.

 Quite often used in bathrooms and basements, in-floor radiant heat systems are installed directly underneath the floor surface.

-Radiant tube heaters are installed on the ceiling and provide heat to objects directly below.
-They are often used in garages and workshops.
+Often used in garages and workshops, radiant tube heaters are installed on the ceiling and provide heat to objects directly below.

 Radiant heaters can utilize energy from several different sources to produce heat.
 Today's radiant heater systems are basically divided into three categories: electric radiant systems, hydronic radiant systems, and air-based radiant systems.